cheerlessDreamer/dannytaylor_io_staging/README.md

 `live-server`

 This will automatically open your default web browser and serve your project.
 Any changes to HTML, CSS, or JavaScript files will trigger a live reload of the page.

+If you wish to test in a different browser, you can pass a `--browser` argument:

+`live-server --browser=chrome`

+`live-server --browser=safari`